jstg004/blockchain_research/sidechains.md

   - can then be transferred onward to another sidechain
     - can be transferred back and forth between sidechains
   - can always be transferred back to the parent chain from any sidechain
-- sidechains cannot cause unauthorised creation of coins
+- sidechains cannot cause unauthorized creation of coins
   - this is because sidechains transfer existing assets from the parent chain
     - new assets are NOT created
   - relies on the parent chain to maintain the security and scarcity of